 (MORE: How to Lay a Paving Circle)

-Accessibility is an important consideration for futureproofing your garden.
-Stannahstair lifts' gardening guru Mark Lane has this advice for designing a garden with accessible paving:
+Accessible garden design is an important consideration for futureproofing your home.
+Stannah (opens in new tab) stair lifts' gardening guru Mark Lane has this advice for designing a garden with accessible paving:

 "Ideally aim for a path around 1.2-1.5m wide, which is wide enough for two people to walk side-by-side, in a wheelchair or using a frame or stick.
 To stop wheels — and feet for that matter — ending up in a flowerbed, install a raised edge, either using a wooden gravel board (the board found at the bottom of a fence) or a concrete edger that stands proud around 10cm above ground level.